Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Progress Review of AI Methods in Agrifood Systems

 \textbf{Biomass estimation:} Biomass is an essential indicator of crop vegetation health and development.
-However, direct measurement of biomass is expensive and destructive.
+However, direct measurement of biomass is expensive and destructive, such as by harvesting, drying and weighing plant samples.
 RS provides an efficient way to monitor and estimate large areas of AGB due to the diversity of platforms and sensors and the improvement of spatial and spectral resolution.
-To investigate the ability to model the input-output nonlinear mapping between RS data and biomass, many studies have used various representative algorithms in the field of AI \cite{zhu2019estimating,han2019modeling,bahrami2021deep,gleason2012forest, montes2011high}.
-For instance, \cite{zhou2016estimation} proposes a wheat biomass estimation method that combined the HJ-CCD vegetation index and RF, and demonstrates the accuracy and robustness of the model at each stage of wheat growth. \cite{zhu2019estimating} uses OLS, RF, BPNN, and SVM models to study the performance of 3D point cloud based on multi-source UAVs at multiple spatial scales for estimating the AGB of crops. \cite{han2019modeling} adopts UAV data and OLS, SVM, ANN, and RF to estimate corn biomass. \cite{bahrami2021deep} combines radar and optical earth detection to estimate the leaf area index and biomass of three crops (soybean, corn, and rape) in Manitoba, Canada, using SVM, RF, GBDT, XGBoost models, and a deep neural network.
+Initially, some traditional statistical models were implemented to link spectral information with the biophysical attributes of crops \cite{chang2005predicting, teal2006season}, but they are always limited by statistical assumptions, failing to address issues, such as outlier data, non-linearity, heteroscedasticity, and multi-collinearity.
+To improve the modeling of the input-output nonlinear mapping between RS data and biomass, many studies have used various representative algorithms in the field of AI \cite{zhu2019estimating,han2019modeling,bahrami2021deep,gleason2012forest, montes2011high}.
+For instance, Zhou et al. \cite{zhou2016estimation} proposes a wheat biomass estimation method that combines the vegetation index calculated from China's environmental satellite (HJ) charge-coupled device (CCD) images and RF, and demonstrates the accuracy and robustness of the model at each stage of wheat growth.
+Bahrami et al. \cite{bahrami2021deep} combines radar and optical earth detection to estimate the leaf area index and biomass of three crops (soybean, corn, and rape) in Manitoba, Canada, using SVM, RF, GBDT, XGBoost models, and a deep neural network.
 The results suggest that GBDT and XGBoost models have great accuracy in parameter estimation, while the deep neural network has better potential in estimating crop parameters than traditional ML algorithms.